 Ask a designer and you’ll hear that interface needs balance to serve its users.
 The visual weight of different design elements reveals the hierarchy and composition of menus and content.
 Break the balance and the users won’t find or won’t be able to do important actions.

-Like a complex interface, your team implements a process which solves customer problems using tools and actions.
+Like a complex interface, your team implements a process that solves a customer’s problems using tools and actions.
 Keeping your team in balance ensures they can deliver value to your customers and grow your business.

 Team balance is a result of the internal organization, processes and people roles.
-From an individual perspective, each member’s individual work/life balance can affect the team.
-You need to check whether each member has enough time for their daily activities: – sleep and rest – eat – work and learn – spend private and family time
+From an individual perspective, each member’s work/life balance can affect the team.
+You need to understand whether each member has enough time for their daily activities: sleep and rest, eat, work and learn, spend time with family and friends.

-Balance allows a team to deliver a reliable, quality service
+Balance allows a team to deliver a reliable, and quality service

 Your team is building and delivering a valued product, bought by real customers.
 Your team members are also real people, the ones showing up, doing the work, and having families and lives outside work.
-Taking care of them is taking care of your team and your business.
+Taking care of each one is taking care of your team and your business.